ShipBook/ShipBookSDK-Android/README.md

 ---

-## User associated data
+## Linking Shipbook to a User’s Information
-The SDK enables the option to associate the session with specific user information
+The SDK allows the option to associate each session with specific user information.

 ### Register user:
+The best practice is to set registerUser before ShipBook.start.
+It will also work after this point however, it will require an additional api request.

 ```java
 ShipBook.registerUser("USER_ID", "USER_NAME", "FULL_NAME", "USER_EMAIL", "USER_PHONE_NUMBER", "additional info");
 ```
 The only parameter that must be entered is the `userId`.
-For all the other parameters you can set null
+You may set all the other parameters to `null`.

-The best position to set the registerUser is before the `ShipBook.start`.
-It will also work after it, but there will need to be one more api request.

 ### Logout
-When a user logs out of the system then a new session is created.
+To logout the user, add the following code to your app’s logout function.
 ```java
 ShipBook.logout();
 ```